lightning/bolts/11-payment-encoding.md

 [bech32 encoding](https://github.com/bitcoin/bips/blob/master/bip-0173.mediawiki),
-which is already proposed for bitcoin Segregated Witness, and can be simply reused here even though its 6-character checksum is optimized for human errors, which are unlikely given the length of lightning invoices.
+which is already proposed for bitcoin Segregated Witness, and can be simply reused here even though its 6-character checksum is optimized for manual entry, which is unlikely to happen often given the length of lightning invoices.

 ## Requirements